 The Wotancraft Ranger might just be the best looking camera bag you’ll ever own.
 It’s also a camera bag that doesn’t look like a camera bag.
 A combination of high quality leather and wax canvas make up the outer bag construction, giving the Ranger a rugged and worn, military-like appearance.
 Inside, the ‘X-tech Weld’ is a 100% waterproof inner, made of military-grade hovercraft material, designed to keep as much water out as possible.
 The Ranger is the ultimate travel bag for any extreme condition.

 Inside the waterproof inner, the bag is lined with soft microfiber and comes with adjustable dividers for you to customise the interior to suit your set up.
-You should be able to squeeze in 2 pro dSLR bodies, 2 lenses, a flash and other accessories.
+You should be able to squeeze in 2 pro dSLR bodies, 2 lenses, a flash and other accessories in this beautiful leather camera bag.

 Each Wotencraft Ranger is handmade, meaning each bag is exclusive to you – something you rarely see with bags nowadays, let alone camera bags.
 The Ranger commands a premium price tag, but at this level of quality, it will last you a lifetime and only get better looking with age.
 I really want one!!